 - Stay clear of vehicles: if you are travelling on roads with speeds under 60km/h vehicles need to keep 1 metre between you and their vehicle.
 If you are travelling on roads with speeds over 60km/h vehicles need to keep 1.5 metres away from cyclists

 - When riding on the road ensure that you follow all the road rules.
-You can read about the cycling rules and legislation updates on our blog post

 - Always give way to pedestrians at crossings and lights